We all have varying interests, beliefs, ideas, and opinions. One thing that we all have in common is our interest in camping and the outdoors.

 Facebook only allows us to post 10 rules on the Gay Camping Friends Facebook Group and limits how much we can say about each.
 This page serves as our official rules and explanations for what is allowed to be posted in the Facebook Group.

-Note that we do not pre-screen posts or comments before they are posted and we have tools which remove some posts automatically.
-We rely on members to help identify problem posts or comments by using the Report to Admin feature.
+We pre-screen posts before they are posted and we have tools which decline some posts automatically.
+We rely on members to help identify problem comments by using the Report to Admin feature as there is no functionality available to have automated moderation of, or pre-approval of comments.
 Learn more about our moderation procedures by visiting our our Facebook Group Moderation Procedures Page.

 Rule 1: No Explicit or Artful Nudes